balena-os/migrate/README.md

 #### Migrating Network Configuration

-If configured ```balena-migrate``` will scan the device for wifi configurations and attempt to migrate them to NetworkManager connection files.
+by default ```balena-migrate``` will scan the device for wifi configurations and attempt to migrate them to NetworkManager connection files.
 There is plenty of room for improvement here - currently scanning network configs is very basic (only SSID & secret key) and supports only wifi configurations in wpa_supplicant, conmanager and NetworkManager format.
 The SSID's that are migrated are determined by two flags in ```balena-migrate.yml```.
 The